-SIGNIFICANT GOVERNANCE ISSUES
+5.0 SIGNIFICANT GOVERNANCE ISSUES

-- 4.8 The CIPFA guidance suggests that the following criteria should be applied when judging what may constitute a significant control issue: - The issue has seriously prejudiced or prevented achievement of a principal objective. - The issue has resulted in a need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business. - The issue has led to a material impact on the accounts. - The issue, or its impact, has attracted significant public interest or has seriously damaged the reputation of the organisation. - The issue has resulted in formal action being taken by the Chief Financial Officer and/or the Monitoring Officer. - 4.9 Following the announcement of the 2016/17 2019/20 Local Government Finance Settlement the Authority faced a significant reduction in the level of government grant support over this period.
-The reduction in Government support over this period has meant the Authority faced at least an £11m financial challenge, assuming all budget assumptions remain valid.
-The Authority approved a financial plan to meet this challenge at the 2016/17, Budget Authority meeting, and updated and ratified the plan at the 2017/18, 2018/19 & 2019/20 Budget Authority meetings. - 4.10 In light of increased operational and protection risks (following a number of national and international incidents), and findings from Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS), the Authority approved a £1m investment back into frontline service in the 2019/20 five year medium term financial plan.
-As the £1m investment was made permanent as part of the 2020/21 budget plan. - 4.11 Whilst no significant weaknesses have been identified in control systems at present, the following have been identified as critical internal control issues for the forthcoming year which the Authority will continue to monitor and action as appropriate: - The assumptions made in the medium term financial plan, particularly around inflation, pay awards, and future government grants (whilst based on the best information available) are subject to potential change in such volatile times. - The recruitment of sufficient firefighters to maintain the required response staffing levels in light of the fact the Authority may lose approximately half of its current firefighters through natural retirements over the next five years of so.
-The Authority has established a recruitment reserve so it can fund the required recruitment in advance of the expected retirements over the period. - The impact of any permanent remedy to the McCloud pension case and the impact this may have on earlier than planned retirements for firefighters being reinstated in the 1992 FPS with a potential retirement age of 50 compared to 60 in the 2015 FPS.
+- 5.1.1 The current governance and internal control arrangements continue to be reviewed and refined on an ongoing basis and that they continue to be regarded as fit for purpose in accordance with the governance framework.
+This review provides an acceptable overall assurance of the effectiveness of the Authority's system of internal control. - The issue has seriously prejudiced or prevented achievement of a principal objective. - The issue has resulted in a need to seek additional funding to allow it to be resolved, or has resulted in significant diversion of resources from another aspect of the business. - The issue has led to a material impact on the accounts. - The issue, or its impact, has attracted significant public interest or has seriously damaged the reputation of the organisation. - The issue has resulted in formal action being taken by the Chief Financial Officer and/or the Monitoring Officer. - 5.1.2 In light of increased operational and protection risks (following a number of national and international incidents), and findings from Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS), the Authority approved a £1m investment back into frontline service in the 2019/20 five year medium term financial plan.
+The £1m investment was made permanent as part of the 2020/21 budget plan. - 5.1.3 Whilst no significant weaknesses have been identified in control systems at present, the assumptions made in the medium term financial plan (MTFP), particularly around inflation, pay awards, and future government grants (whilst based on the best information available) are subject to potential change in such volatile times.
+The Director of Finance and Procurement will ensure that any variation to the assumptions made in the MTFP are identified at the earliest possible time, and, reported to Members' through the quarterly financial review reports.
+The Authority has established specific reserves to cover the risk of a variation to the key assumptions in the MTFP and these reserves would allow the Authority time to approve structural changes to deliver the required permanent savings over the longer term. - 5.1.4 The 2017 Policing and Crime Act places a statutory duty on the three emergency services (Ambulance, Fire and Police) to keep collaboration opportunities under review and to collaborate where this would improve efficiency and effectiveness.
+The Authority continues to maintain ongoing discussions with Merseyside Police and North West Ambulance Service on developing opportunities for greater collaboration. - 5.1.5 Under the Cities and Local Government Devolution Act (2016), in November 2015, the Government agreed to devolve a range of powers and responsibility to the Liverpool City Region Combined Authority.
+The model includes a directly elected City Region Mayor over the Combined Authority Area, who was elected in May 2017.
+The Mayor may seek to take over the future governance of the Merseyside OPCC and Merseyside Fire and Rescue Authority at some future point, subject to the relevant support from the Government.
+The Authority will work with the Merseyside Police, the Office of the Police and Crime